Keep up to date with our latest news

 What support can I access?

-- HCA Clinic - 9.00am to 3.00pm (Saturday & Sunday) Face to Face for long term conditions/blood tests
+- Healthcare Assistant Clinic - 9.00am to 3.00pm (Saturday) face to face for long term conditions/blood tests

-Please note, if your call falls outside of practice and extended hours and you feel you need to be seen urgently, please contact NHS 111.
+Please note, if your call falls outside of practice and enhanced hours and you feel you need to be seen urgently, please contact NHS 111.

 Information from Leeds Teaching Hospitals NHS Trust: